Virtussss/PetManagement/README.md

 # PetManagement
-This is a simple pet management system to monitor if your pets have been fed or not
+This is a simple pet management system to monitor if your pets have been fed or not.